willstepp/writings/hunger/hunger-notes.md

+Will and deed are one in Heaven.

+At the end in his 'ever walking' narration, be sure to mention the will of his father, and the contentment in his heart that it was done, and always would be.

-Don't die out in me.
+Abandon me not.
+Do not die out in me.
 When losing track of the mountain.
 In a fog, a haze.

 Best thing you could do would be to round out the scenes, add sensual observations of nature, drawn from memories.
 It feels too much like a story as it is now.
 Envelop